 Hyundai Tucson dashboard

-The riot of sharp lines that make up the Tucson's exterior continues inside too.
+The riot of sharp lines found on the Tucson's exterior also continues inside.
 Thin slivers of chrome trim arch upwards from the centre console, crest the dash and continue neatly along the top of the doors.
 Not only does this add a hint of sophistication, there's a touch of the nautical to it as well.
 You'll need to remember to park your Tucson in the car park, not the local marina.
 A strip of fabric across the top of the fascia also helps inject some personality.

 A flat, tablet-style 10.25-inch display perches behind the new four-spoke steering wheel, while a sharp, high-resolution touchscreen measuring the same size sits below the central air vents, instead of sitting above them like before.
 Apple CarPlay and Android Auto are standard, and top trims feature a sound system by high-end American stereo specialists Krell.
-Traditional console buttons have been replaced with illuminated touch-sensitive items, while push buttons for the automatic gearbox free up more space for cupholders and a large lidded storage bin.
-Materials impress too, looking and feeling like a step up for the brand.
+Traditional centre console buttons have been replaced with illuminated touch-sensitive items.
+These are flush with the surface of the console, which makes them slightly difficult to differentiate when driving, meaning you occasionally have to take your eyes off the road to find the right one.

-Three trim levels are available called SE Connect, Premium and Ultimate.
+Four trim levels are available: SE Connect, Premium, N Line and the range-topping Ultimate.
 Climate control gets an upgrade, thanks to three-zone air-conditioning, ventilated front seats and heated rear seats.
 There's also a new Multi-Air Mode that uses a combination of direct and indirect air vents to cool the interior with a more gentle airflow than a traditional system.